raymondsdiaz/CreditCardFraudModel/README.md

 ![image](https://github.com/raymondsdiaz/SyntheticFraudModel/blob/main/README_files/correlation.jpg)

-After doing some initial analysis, I decided that the features to model around for the isFraud flag would be the amount, old and new balance origination/destination as well as the transaction type.
+After doing some initial analysis, I decided that the features to model around for the isFraud flag would be the amount, old and new balance origination/destination as well as one-hot encoding transaction type.

 ## Exploratory Data Analysis